tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 ### 9. Student Do: Indexing Fever (15 min)

 In this activity, students will use hierarchical indexes to gain access to historical stock data.
 The goal of this activity is for students to take their indexing skills to the next level by using DataFrames with multiple indexes.
-Students will leverage [NASDAQ](https://nasdaq.com) data to perform data segmentation for a single ticker over multiple months in a year.
+Students will leverage [Google Sheets](https://docs.google.com/spreadsheets/) to extract Google Finance data to perform data segmentation for a single ticker over multiple months in a year.

 **File:** [indexing_fever.ipynb](Activities/09-Stu_Multi_Indexing/Unsolved/Core/indexing_fever.ipynb)